aminulmizi/aminulmizi.github.io/_projects/Rocket-Lauch.md

     <figcaption style="text-align: center; font-size: 15px; font-style: italic;"><strong>Settings for the engine</strong></figcaption>
 </figure>
 <h3><a id="wind">Adding a force field</a></h3>
 Now that the engine has been assigned and will give an output, I need to give it a direction to travel.
-To do this I added a assigned the rocket a 'force field' with a type 'wind', once again from the physics properties.
+To do this I assigned the rocket a 'force field' with a type 'wind', once again from the physics properties.
 I rotated the direction of the wind 180° so it faced downwards and then increased the radius and strength.
 <figure>
     <img src="https://i.imgur.com/dV46I7K.png?2" alt="rocket" style="width:350px;height:450px;text-align:center;"/>
     <figcaption style="text-align: center; font-size: 15px; font-style: italic;"><strong>Adding wind</strong></figcaption>